logo

 The Verdict

 Chip has historically been focused on savings - and it continues to offer some novel and rewarding ways to save.
-There are auto-save options, an interesting prize draw account (similar to Premium Bonds), and a cash ISA with one of the highest interest rates available in the UK market currently.
+There are auto-save options, an interesting prize draw account (similar to Premium Bonds), and a A cash ISA is a type of individual savings account where you can earn tax-free interest on your saved cashcash ISAinfo with one of the highest interest rates available in the UK market currently.

-But Chip also offers investing solutions too, with a simple and well-priced stocks and shares ISA, and a general investment account that will appeal to those wanting to dip their toe into investing, without needing to consume an entire MBA's worth of knowledge in order to understand the stock market.
+But Chip also offers investing solutions too, with a simple and well-priced Sometimes called an investment ISA, a stocks and shares ISA is an individual savings account that allows you to invest in shares, unit trusts, investment funds, and bonds.
+You will not need to pay tax on any income or capital gains earned on investments within an ISAstocks and shares ISAinfo, and a General investment account (GIA) is an account designed to provide access to investments.
+You may be liable for tax on any income or capital gains earned within a general investment account but this can be a useful vehicle for anyone who has maxed out their ISA allowancegeneral investment accountinfo that will appeal to those wanting to dip their toe into investing, without needing to consume an entire MBA's worth of knowledge in order to understand the stock market.

 One of Chip's biggest selling points is its interest rates.
-It currently offers one of the best rates you'll find anywhere for a Cash ISA - 5.10% AER* - and an equally competitive 4.84% when saving your cash in Chip's Instant Access savings account.
-On performance of their funds, we looked at the performance of their selected ready-made portfolios and found mixed fortunes with some portfolios doing far better than the industry average - but some falling short.
+It currently offers one of the best rates you'll find anywhere for a Cash ISA - 4.84% AER* - and an equally competitive 5.00% AER when saving your cash in Chip's Easy Access savings account.
+On performance of their funds, we looked at the performance of their selected A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo and found mixed fortunes with some portfolios doing far better than the industry average - but some falling short.
 I'll go into this in more detail in the review.

 *AER stands for Annual Equivalent Rate which is what you would earn in interest on your untouched savings over the course of a year, including compound interest.